20 RADOS Block Device #

 In order for mounting and unmounting to succeed, the 'friendly' device name

-needs to have a corresponding entry in /etc/fstab
+needs to have a corresponding entry in /etc/fstab.

-entries for RBD images,
+When writing /etc/fstab entries for RBD images,

 specify the 'noauto' (or 'nofail') mount option.
 This prevents the Init